vlamai/vlanot/src/_log.md

 **i\o related setup** is done by the os. for example, opening a file, reading from a file, writing to a file, closing a file.

+The process can be in one of the following states :

+- Ready : the process is waiting to be assigned to a processor.
+- Running : the process is currently executing on a processor.
+- Blocked : the process is waiting for an event to occur, such as an i\o operation to complete.